-People prefer to do the research on their own and base their decisions on the information available on websites (and ads).
+People prefer to research on their own and base their decisions on the information available on websites (and in ads).

 Your ads and website are like your business card.

-- Trustworthy – show your brand is already trusted by many customers
+- Trustworthy: Show that your brand is already trusted by many customers.

-For example, Dropbox’s Facebook ad says “Join 90+ Businesses,” showing their product is trusted by many professionals.
+For example, Dropbox’s Facebook ad says “Join 90,000+ Businesses,” highlighting their product’s broad B2B user base.

-Capterra’s using a similar approach, mentioning they “help more than 2 million users per month choose the best software for their company.”
+Capterra uses a similar approach.
+They mention that “more than 2 million users per month choose the best software for their company.”